HansPinckaers/thesis/chapter1.md

 ![](chpt1_imgs/Gleasonscore.jpg)

-**Gleason's growth patterns.** Image of the Gleason score for prostate cancer grading based on original description in 1977.
+**Gleason's growth patterns.** Image of the Gleason score for prostate cancer grading based on the original description in 1977.
 From: Morphology & Grade.
 ICD-O-3 Morphology Codes.
 National Institutes of Health.[@zotero-512]

 # Prognostic biomarkers